Local government: France

 In spite of enormous differences in populations, each of the communes of the French Republic possesses a mayor (maire) and a municipal council (conseil municipal), which manage the commune from the mairie (city hall), with exactly the same powers no matter the size of the commune and council.
-The one exception is the city of Paris, where the city police is in the hands of the central state, not in the hands of the mayor of Paris.
 This uniformity of status is a clear legacy of the French Revolution, which wanted to do away with the local idiosyncrasies and tremendous differences of status that existed in the kingdom of France.
 The size of a commune still matters, however, in two domains: French law determines the size of the municipal council according to the population of the commune; and the size of the population determines which voting process is used for the election of the municipal council.

 Greece

-Since 1 January 2011, Greece consists of thirteen regions subdivided into a total of 325 municipalities and communities.
+Since January 1, 2011, Greece consists of thirteen regions subdivided into a total of 325 municipalities and communities.
 The regions have their own elected governors and regional councils, however there are seven decentralized administrations, which group from one to three regions under a government-appointed general secretary.
 There is also one autonomous area, Mount Athos.